Dauntless behemoths – tips for every Dauntless boss

 Dauntless behemoths - tips for every Dauntless boss

-So you’ve geared up and it’s now time to take on one of the many boss Behemoths in Dauntless.
-But simply having the gear is only half the battle – you need to know how to dodge its brutal attacks and when to strike back.
-To that end, we’re preparing a full list of the bosses you’ll face in the game and how to slay each and every one.
+So you want to hunt the Behemoths in Dauntless and have geared up for just that purpose.
+But simply having the gear is only half the battle – you’ll need to know how to dodge its brutal attacks and when to strike back.
+We’re currently building up our Behemoth guides for each of the giant bosses you’ll be facing in Dauntless, so do keep checking back for things like item drops for every monster, as well as general strategies.

 Those new to hunting Behemoths should brush up on the basics.
 Head over to our Dauntless guide & tips for more tips and tricks to get you started.

-This Dauntless boss guide will go over the strategies, resources, and everything you need to know about defeating them.
+This Dauntless boss guide will go over the strategies, loot you’ll gain from them, and everything you need to know about defeating them.
 Each of the individual guides are below and are listed by species at this point.
 We will of course be updating each one with variants introduced later in the game.

 |Element